 Although there are many trees that have the word "cherry" in their common names, only plants within the Prunus genus, cerasus subgenus, are true cherries.
-Related to plums and peaches, cherries are classified as stone fruits.
-In nature, the stone, or seed, drops to the soil and lies dormant until conditions are perfect for germination.
-One of these conditions is a chilling period, which the gardener needs to mimic to break the seed's dormancy.
-Although your cherry seed, with proper care, will grow a cherry tree, the fruit may not taste like the parent's.
+The cherry seed germination time of the sweet cherry (Prunus avium) and sour cherry (Prunus cerasus) are essentially the same.
+In nature, the sweet or sour cherry seed, also called a stone, drops to the soil in U.S. Department of Agriculture plant hardiness zones 5 through 8 and 4 through 6, respectively, and lies dormant until conditions are perfect for germination.
+While your cherry seed, with proper care, will grow a cherry tree, the fruit may not taste like the parent's.

 Video of the Day